 The chapel was built on old land which had been filled in and not allowed time to settle properly.
 As a result the wall nearest the village fell out at the top.

 Over the years the chapel has seen services in both morning and evening with a weekly Sunday School.
-Currently one service is held per week in the afternoon with a Sunday School on Sunday morning.
-In 2010 family services became a regular feature of worship on a monthly basis.
-Since 2016, due to falling numbers, services are limited to one communion service per month plus one family service; there is also one Sunday each month when the Sunday School meet.
+Since 2016, due to falling numbers, services are limited to one communion service per month plus one family service.
 The chapel has also embarked on holding a Sankey evening – a songs of praise event singing the hymns used by Sankey & Moody during their evangelistic work.
 The chapel has also started holding community talks ; different speakers are invited to present on a theme and the local inhabitants invited to attend.
 There is no charge for these events and overall they have been a successful addition to the offering of the chapel.

 Up until 1947 mission meetings were held at the chapel for two weeks in January, these were preceded by a week of prayer.
 The mission or revival meetings moved to a week in November from 1948 and subsequently two and then one service was held annually in November.
 The services always ended with a call to the worshipers to come forward and commit their lives to Jesus Christ and witness this through baptism.
 The last revival service at Franksbridge was held in November 1990.